| Mung Beans starting to sprout Day 3 |

 Why Sprout?

 Sprouts are germinated seeds or legumes.
 The sprouting process makes the vitamin, protein, and enzyme content of the bean skyrocket!
 If you want to boost your nutrition and your energy, try adding sprouts to your diet.
-It's one of the simplest ways to add real live food to your diet.
+It's one of the simplest ways to add real live food to your diet and fresh greens to your diet.

 How to sprout